Configuration

 The database name to the system level tenant info database.

 The email address that identifies the admin user.
-This value is informational only - to change the actual use --setAdminUser=true
+This value is informational only.
+To change the actual address, use --setAdminUser=true.

-The time in MS before the client is signaled that the processor is working, and to try back later
+The time in milliseconds before the client is signaled that the processor is working, and to try back later.

 When indexes are stale, LRSs with less than this many statements will be automatically upgraded.